Code-Cause-Collective/.github/profile/README.md

 Our purpose is to tackle global challenges - big and small - ranging from efficiency and waste management to climate change, health crises, and beyond.
 Together, we are stronger - combining our unique perspectives, ideas, and skills to tackle the world’s toughest problems.
 All for good, all for change.

 **We believe anything is possible** - focusing on what *we can do*, not what we can’t.
 We encourage our community to dream, work, build, and create.
-We fail forward while staying continuous in purpose to developing solutions that help humanity. **We lead by being proactive and by taking action**.
+We fail forward while staying continuous in purpose to develop solutions that help humanity. **We lead by being proactive and by taking action**.
 As a community, we work deliberately to bring about the positive change we want to see in the world.

 ---